Buying a Used Laser

 Sails

 Sails are consumables.
 Expensive they may be, but they don't last long.
-Don't expect a new sail with an old boat, but the cloth should be still reasonably crinkly.
-Check the sail for legality, especially the presence of an ILCA button.
+Don't expect a new sail with an old boat, but if a competitive sail is in your must-haves, you have to accept that the seller's asking price will reflect this.
+Check the sail is legal: especially that it has the ILCA red button.
 (See my pages on illegal sails.)
-A new sail will often be relatively uncreased under the cunningham eye, but a new sail used for a week at a windy regatta will be very creased there.
-If the sailcloth is soft, treat the sail as worthless: it will be.
-Check for repairs or replacement panels (illegal); any repair larger than a small tear-patch will be illegal.
-(This is your Measurer speaking!)
+A new-ish Mk 1 Standard or a Radial sail will be relatively uncreased under the cunningham eye, but if it's been used for a week at a windy championship there will be creases.
+I wouldn't worry about it over-much, but it won't be a new sail any more.
+Check for repairs or replacement panels: any repair larger than a small (e.g. 6 inches) tear-patch will be illegal.

 4. Do the deal

-Standard part of any deal should include a top-cover that is still relatively waterproof, and a launching trolley, preferably gunwhale-hung.
-Only pay extra for a trailer if you want one, and check first that your car can tow; not every car made nowadays can.
-With some cars, adding a towbar invalidates the manufacturer's guarantee.
+Standard part of any deal should include a top-cover that is still relatively waterproof, and a gunwhale-hung launching trolley.
+Only pay extra for a trailer if you want one, and check first with the manufacturer that your car can tow; not every car made nowadays can.
+With some cars, small ones especially, adding a third-party towbar invalidates the manufacturer's guarantee.

 Back to the Laser Home page